How to Test Manually Mounting the Veeam vPower NFS Datastore

 This article documents manually mounting the vPower NFS Datastore using the vSphere Web Client.

-The steps of this article are only intended as a troubleshooting step to help in investigating and isolating an issue with vPower NFS-based restores failing.
+The steps of this article are only intended as a troubleshooting step to help investigate and isolate an issue with vPower NFS-based restores failing.

 Solution